 Follow nature’s example: let fallen dried leaves remain on the soil under trees and shrubs, where they will act as a free mulch inhibiting weeds, holding in moisture, and breaking down to provide nutrients for the plant over the coming year.
 Compost kitchen scraps, pruned twigs, etc. at home.
 You’ll save on disposal fees and landfill space, and reduce transportation impacts, while creating an organic soil amendment for your garden.

-2. Plant with the “Right plant, right place” motto and tenets
+2. Plant with the “Right plant, right place” motto

 Choose compatible plants and plant communities: look to nature for native species that have co-evolved.
 They will often stand a better chance of survival if their relationship is recognized and accounted for within the landscape.
 Avoid invasive plants and aggressive non-natives.
 Some plants, when removed from their native landscapes, lack the environmental or biological constraints that keep them from overrunning a landscape and creating swaths of monoculture.